Grainne10/applied_statistics/README.md

 Under the null hypothesis, the participant is only guessing and has no real ability to tell the difference between tea-first and milk-first cups.
 If this assumption is true, then getting all cups correct should be very unlikely. .
 In the extended 12-cup version, this chance becomes much smaller (0.2%) than in the original 8-cup version (1.43%).
 This means the extended experiment provides stronger evidence that a perfect score is not due to guesswork.

+### Problem 2 - Normal Distribution

+In this problem, I explored how the standard deviation behaves when sampling from a standard normal distribution.
+I generated 100,000 samples, each samples containing 10 values.
+For every sample, I computed two versions of the standard deviation, one using ddof=0 and one using ddof=1(delta degrees of freedom).I plotted the results on a histogram with transparency so that I  can visually compare their sampling distributions.

+The results show that when the sample size is small(n=10), the ddof=0 estimator tends to underestimate the true standard deviation of the population.
+This shows dividing by n does not account for the fact that one degree of freedom is lost when the sample mean is calculated.
+In contrast , the ddof = 1 divides by n-1, producing slightly larger values on average.
+This is why its histogram is shifted slightly to the right, and its peak is closer to the true value of 1.
+This highlights that sample standard deviation ddof = 1 is unbiased and the ddof=0 is biased downward when the sample sizes are small.

+To see how sample size affects these estimators , I repeated the simulation with samples of size 100.
+With the larger sample size, the two histograms overlapped more.
+Both estimators produced values tightly clustered around 1, and the difference between ddof=0 and ddof=1 were very small.
+This confirms that as the sample size increases, the impact of the ddof adjustment becomes smaller, and both estimators are closer to the true population standard deviation.

+This problem shows our understanding of sampling distributions, bias in estimation and the role of degrees of freedom in statistics.
+It reinforces the empirical rule and shows how repeated sampling from a distribution behaves in practice.

 [stats](img/statistics.jpg)